 You should tell us straight away if:

-- you can’t take action at a local level
+- you cannot take action at a local level,

-- you have dismissed or suspended a social worker, including if you are a locum agency, and have decided to remove the social worker from your books
+- you have dismissed or suspended a social worker, including if you are a locum agency and you have decided to remove the social worker from your books.

 Our investigations can take place at the same time as yours.
 If you have already started investigating your concerns, you should continue to investigate in line with your internal processes.